 As their relationship blossoms, each episode follows Akira and Yuki through different parts of their lives.
 From their teenage years to their adult years and beyond.

-In time, Akira is under pressure to conform to society’s expectations and grow up.
+In time, Akira is pressured to conform to society’s expectations and grow up.
 Meanwhile, Yuki longs to live in a fantasy world where they can freely love.

 19. Shabekuri 007 (しゃべくり007) — 2008